 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not even better depending on the model you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.
+SEER is an efficiency rating for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the model you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?